Grampians National Park, Victoria © Robert Blackburn, Visit Victoria

 You can't miss the Grampians, a majestic mountain range and forest rising out of flat farmland in Victoria's west.
 The region's national parks are home to a huge array of native plants and animals, adventure and a rich and continuing Aboriginal history.

 By Stephanie Williams

 Rising from the flat pastoral land of Victoria's west are the Grampians – a playground for adventurers and a haven for food and wine lovers, with a fascinating Aboriginal story to tell.
 The Grampians National Park is home to an incredible mountain landscape dotted with small towns such as Dunkeld, Stawell, Halls Gap, Wartook Valley and Beaufort.
-There are many boutique accommodation options here, making it a popular weekend escape among Melburnians.
-Try the DULC eco cabins that blend into their bush surrounds with rough sawn timbers and polished concrete, or the Grampians Chalets for private, self-contained chalets with epic views.
+With so much to do, it's no wonder this nature lover's paradise is a popular weekend escape among Melburnians.